NathyAbr/NathyAbr/README.md

 ### Hi there 👋
 __________________________________________________________________________________________
-                        Here are some ideas to get you started:
+                        Here are some things to know :
 __________________________________________________________________________________________
 - 💻 I'm currently working on a [VS Code Course][website]!
 - 🌱 I’m currently learning everything about informatic